by Victor Sesma

 In Alicante, there are a few public founded swimming pools.
-Those are quite good for doing sport, improve your swimming abilities or just having a bath.
+Those are quite good for doing sport, improving your swimming abilities or just going for a swim.
 Let’s going to see where they are and their characteristics.

 In Alicante, there are many public swimming pools but only 3 are managed and funded by the council (but all Alicante beaches are public and free to use).
 The prices are lower in

-The first swimming pool is located in Monte Tossal that translates into Tossal Hill (it is located, obviously, on the top of a hill).
+The first indoor/outdoor swimming pool is located in Monte Tossal which translates into Tossal Hill (it is located, obviously, on the top of a hill).
 Its official name is José Antonio

 |Week Days||Time Open|